Food and politics

 While America was busy establishing the Republic in 1776, Puerto Rico was undergoing various agrarian reforms that affected the sugar industry.
 The Spanish monopoly ended and another big consumer and investor appeared in the sugar playground.
-The young United States of America.
+7

 By the middle decades of the 19th Century, Puerto Rico had 789 sugar plantations.
 Sugar plantations coexisted with coffee plantations, at one point our Black Gold.